System for reducing the transmission of ambient sound and impact noise.

 Electrical resistance unit.
-This is the resistance that exists between two points of a conductor when a constant potential difference of 1 volt, applied between these two points, produces in this conductor a current of 1 ampere.
+This is the resistance that exists between two points of a conductor when a constant potential difference of 1 volt (V), applied between these two points, produces in this conductor a current of 1 ampere (A).

 Instrument for measuring the resistance of a component or an electrical circuit.
-The unit of measurement is Ohm
+The units of measurement is Ohm, KOhm or MOhm.

 Structural wood panel manufactured by gluing under pressure and at high temperature thin strips of wood in specific orientations.

 A type of strong thin wooden board consisting of 2 or more layers glued and presses together with the direction of the grain alternating.